epilot-dev/docs/docs/entities/entity-api.md

 [[API Docs](/api/entity/#tag/Entities)]

-The CRUD API (create-read-update-delete) is a simple JSON document storage for JSON.
+The CRUD API (create-read-update-delete) is a simple JSON document storage for entities.

 Any JSON object can be stored and retrieved as an entity using the CRUD API.